noisebridge/rfid-access-control/software/earl/README.md

      saying which user can add other users (Members can)
    - (_TBD_) Both files should be re-loaded whenver they change externally (i.e. edit)
-   - (_Done_) Multiple terminals can be connected to various ttys whose paths given on the commandline.
+   - (_Done_) Multiple terminals can be connected to various ttys whose paths are given on the commandline.
 Internally, the program queries the name of the terminal to associate file-descriptor with physical terminal (thus, swapping the serial lines is not a problem).
 There is a handler for each